Fellowship in Wilderness Medicine at UMMS-Baystate

 Be a Leader in Wilderness Medicine

-Fellows receive a junior faculty position at Tufts University School of Medicine, and will be highly involved in teaching medical students, residents and EMS personnel, as well as local search and rescue teams.
+Fellows are highly involved in teaching medical students, residents and EMS personnel, as well as local search and rescue teams.

 Through educational meetings, lectures, conferences, field work, travel, and clinical shifts in a busy Level-I Adult/Level-II Pediatric Trauma Center, you will graduate with the knowledge, skills, and leadership abilities required to manage emergency medical care in any environment.